-The gregarious and recognizable Laak – aka known as “The Unabomber” (although not so much these days) – has been a poker celebrity since the early days of the poker boom.
+The gregarious and recognizable Laak – at one time referred to on poker TV broadcasts as “The Unabomber” (although thankfully not so much these days) – has been a poker celebrity since the early days of the poker boom.
 And few poker players have seen as much TV time as the affable Laak.

 Appearing regularly on iconic poker shows like High Stakes Poker, Poker After Dark and the PartyPoker Premier League, not to mention plenty of air time during the ESPN coverage of the World Series of Poker Main Event, Laak is one of the most recognizable poker personalities of all time.

 With lifetime live tournament earnings of a relatively modest $3.66 million, one invitational WPT title and just one WSOPE bracelet Laak isn’t one of the game’s top money earners.
 But his legacy in poker goes far beyond earnings or bracelets.

 Alongside pals Antonio Esfandiari and Brian Rast, Laak has been a face of the game and shaped its public perception for over 20 years.
 Laak has also crossed over into the entertainment world with the occasional guest spot on TV shows like Knight Rider and through his relationship with actress Jennifer Tilly.

 Laak first became acquainted with high stakes poker at an underground club in New York City in 1999.
 He took to the game as though born to it.

 "That was really my baptism into poker,” Laak has said.
 “From there, part of myself splintered off to be a part-time 'poker degeneratum.'"